Mexico City with Kids: A Family Guide to the Greatest Megacity

 Mexico City is enormous, but the good news is that the neighborhoods best suited for families are clustered together and easy to navigate.
 Choosing the right base makes all the difference.

-If your family craves charm and color, Coyoacan is your neighborhood.
-Cobblestone streets, vibrant plazas, and the famous Frida Kahlo Museum (Casa Azul) make this a destination within a destination.
+If your family craves charm and color, Coyoacán is your neighborhood - and I'm biased, because tía Rosa has lived three blocks off the plaza for thirty years.
+Cobblestone streets, vibrant plazas, and the famous Frida Kahlo Museum (Casa Azul, where her ashes are kept in a pre-Hispanic urn) make this a destination within a destination.
 The central plaza is alive with street performers, balloon vendors, and families on any given afternoon.
-Kids can run around the Jardin Centenario while you sip coffee at one of the surrounding cafes.
-The Mercado de Coyoacan is a wonderful introduction to Mexican market culture, with stalls selling fresh tostadas, elote, and fruit with chili and lime.
+Kids can run around the Jardín Centenario while you sip coffee at one of the surrounding cafés.
+The Mercado de Coyoacán is a wonderful introduction to Mexican market culture - the tlacoyo lady at the back of the food section has been there 30 years, according to tía Rosa, and tía Rosa does not exaggerate about market vendors.

 Roma Norte and Condesa

 These twin neighborhoods are leafy, walkable, and filled with young families.
-Parque Mexico and Parque Espana have proper playgrounds, wide walking paths, and are full of friendly dogs that your kids will want to pet.
-The tree-lined streets of Condesa feel almost European, with outdoor cafes and boutique shops lining every block.
-Roma Norte has a grittier creative energy with excellent restaurants and Mercado Roma, a modern food hall that is perfect for families with picky eaters because someone will find something they love among the dozens of stalls.
+Parque México and Parque España have proper playgrounds, wide walking paths, and are full of friendly dogs that your kids will want to pet.
+The tree-lined streets of Condesa feel almost European, with outdoor cafés and boutique shops lining every block.
+Roma Norte has a grittier creative energy with excellent restaurants and Mercado Roma, a modern food hall that's perfect for families with picky eaters - someone will find something they love among the dozens of stalls.
+Café Nin in Roma Norte does the best mole I've had outside tía Rosa's kitchen, and at a fraction of what Pujol charges.

 Polanco

 Polanco is the most polished neighborhood on this list, home to upscale restaurants, the stunning Museo Soumaya (which is free), and wide sidewalks that make stroller navigation easy.
-It sits right next to Chapultepec Park, which means you can walk from your hotel straight into the largest urban park in the Western Hemisphere.
-If you value convenience and do not mind spending a bit more on accommodations, Polanco is hard to beat as a family base.
+It sits right next to Chapultepec Park, which means you can walk from your hotel straight into one of the largest urban parks in the Western Hemisphere.
+If you value convenience and don't mind spending a bit more on accommodations, Polanco is hard to beat as a family base.

 Must-Visit Museums and Attractions

-Mexico City has over 150 museums, more than London or Paris.
-You will not see them all, and you should not try.
+Mexico City has over 150 museums - more than London or Paris.
+You won't see them all, and you shouldn't try.
 Here are the ones your kids will actually enjoy.

 Chapultepec Castle (Castillo de Chapultepec)

-This is the only royal castle in the Americas, and it delivers the kind of magic that makes kids gasp.
+The only royal castle in the Americas, and it delivers the kind of magic that makes kids gasp.
 Gold-trimmed marble staircases, ornate bedrooms, and sweeping balcony views over the entire city create a real-life fairy tale experience.
-A few important notes for parents: strollers are not allowed inside the castle, so bring a carrier for little ones.
+A few important notes: strollers aren't allowed inside the castle, so bring a carrier for little ones.
 Food and drinks are also not permitted on the grounds, so feed your crew and fill water bottles before you head up the hill.
 Children under 13 enter free.

-Located in the second section of Chapultepec Park, Papalote is a hands-on paradise with over 288 interactive exhibitions spread across five themed areas.
+Located in the second section of Chapultepec Park, Papalote is a hands-on paradise with over 288 interactive exhibits across five themed areas.
 The bubble room, human body lab, and design workshop are perennial favorites.
-There is also a giant IMAX screen showing immersive films.
-Plan for at least three hours here -- your kids will not want to leave.
+There's also a giant IMAX screen showing immersive films.
+Plan for at least three hours here - your kids will not want to leave.
+Sofia screamed when we tried to leave.
 Admission is discounted on Tuesdays, Wednesdays, and Thursdays, so aim for a midweek visit if your schedule allows.

 Even if your kids are young, this museum is worth a visit.
-The massive Aztec Sun Stone alone will have them staring in wonder, and the scale of the building -- with its famous umbrella-shaped fountain in the central courtyard -- is impressive enough to hold short attention spans.
+The massive Aztec Sun Stone alone will have them staring in wonder, and the scale of the building - with its famous umbrella-shaped fountain in the central courtyard - is impressive enough to hold short attention spans.
 The museum is stroller-friendly with ramps and family restrooms with changing tables.
 Older kids who have studied ancient civilizations will be completely absorbed.
-Admission is free for children under 13 and for everyone on Sundays.
+Admission is free for kids under 13 and for everyone on Sundays.

 KidZania

 For a break from cultural immersion, KidZania in the Santa Fe neighborhood lets children role-play real-world jobs in a miniaturized city.
 They can be firefighters, doctors, chefs, and journalists, earning play currency to spend on activities.
-It is wildly popular with local families, so arrive early to beat the crowds.
+Wildly popular with local families - arrive early to beat the crowds.

 Parks and Outdoor Spaces